awbla/awbla-student-workflow/content/2-photography.md

 20. Flip the artifact, re-dust, and start the process over from the horizontal level or the Level 3 highest level (essentially going backward down the levels).
 The camera will need to be refocused for each level.
 Do not change other camera settings.
 When get to View 2 - Level 2, make sure to reference the height you noted form View 1 - Level 2 and attempt to bring the tripod close to that same height.

 __If something goes wrong part of the way through a Level, take a photo of the ERROR card and then start that Level over.
 If the object falls over you need to repeat all levels for that View.__

+#### Foldio

++ Make sure you are using the 24 photos setting.
++ Make sure you have positioned the turntable with the zero degree mark facing the front of the shot BUT DO NOT move it if you have already taken shots.
++ The foldio has a setting that accounts for the delay in communicating with the camera.
+If you notice the camera can't keep up with how fast the base is turning, contact the digitization manager about how to change that timer to a longer amount.
+This can also mean there is a setting off with the camera as the set delay speed should work well with anticipated shutter speeds.

 #### Evaluating photos
 Whenever you have a change in the set-up, take a few sample photos and check them on the view screen.